jamielsharief/lightning/docs/validator.md

 Special rules

-- optional If data is empty, validation does not take place
+- `optional` If data is empty validation rules are skipped for that field/property.
-- stopOnFailure Validators that fail after this point in the set will stop further validations
+- `stopOnFailure` Validators that fail after this point in the set will stop further validations

 ## Errors Object